 Don’t Worry About Your Hair or Eye Color

-Don’t Be Boxed in By One Texture
+Don’t Be Boxed in by One Texture

 Prep Lips With Some TLC

 A red lip calls for an even surface, even if you’re looking for barely there, stained color.
-And in order to make sure you can pull it off, you’re going to need to prep by exfoliating with the NYX Cosmetics #ThisIsEverything Lip Scrub then moisturize lips first with a hydrating balm, like the Kiehl’s Butterstick Lip Treatment in Untinted.
+And in order to make sure you can pull it off, you’re going to need to prep by exfoliating with the NYX Cosmetics #ThisIsEverything Lip Scrub and then moisturize with a hydrating balm, like the Kiehl’s Butterstick Lip Treatment in Untinted.

 Line Like a Champ